bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 that existed 60 years ago, ones that expect people in their problem domain to expect or put up with certain things.
 There's a lot of variation.

-* Older BSD type commands keep their help in the manual and see `--help` as flags `-` `e` `l` `p`, and fail.
+* 👴 Older BSD type commands keep their help in the manual and see `--help` as flags `-` `e` `l` `p`, and fail.
-* Some programmers have apparently never even heard of the command line or expect anyone to ask for help outside their long dead website.
+* 🪟 Some programmers have apparently never even heard of the command line or expect anyone to ask for help outside their long dead website.
-* Some like to open an interactive terminal and block forever.
+* 💩 Some like to open an interactive terminal and block forever.
-* Some will eat your stdin, so you can't just use `read` - you need to pipe `/dev/null` into them.
+* 🥩 Some will eat your stdin, so you can't just use `read` - you need to pipe `/dev/null` into them.
-* Others don't honour the SIGnal for INTerrupt, you need to KILL them when you lose patience waiting for them to realise they're talking to a pipe not a user, which they never will.
+* 🫸 Others don't honour the SIGnal for INTerrupt, you need to KILL them when you lose patience waiting for them to realise they're talking to a pipe not a user, which they never will.
-* Some output ANSI escape sequences to stdout, so if you're teeing logs to your terminal it'll end up reconfigured to not work with `\n` and turn echoing off or whatever.
+* ⛓‍💥 Some output ANSI escape sequences to stdout, so if you're teeing logs to your terminal it'll end up reconfigured to not work with `\n` and turn echoing off or whatever.
-* Some piss out a billion lines of noise to stdout.
+* 🫗 Some piss out a billion lines of noise to stdout.
   No space left on device.
-* Some create files in the working directory.
+* 🆕 Some create files in the working directory.
 They must be VERY IMPORTANT COMMANDS, far more important than you or anything you might happen to be doing.
-* Some send their `--help` text to stderr because that's what the framework they're using does by default, and so they do too.
-Which is kinda fair, I guess.
+* 💩 Some send their `--help` text to stderr because that's what the framework they're using does by default, or it's what their nan used to do, and so they do too.
-* Some have undocumented dependencies, so you need to install packages that aren't listed.
+* 🫥 Some have undocumented dependencies, so you need to install packages that aren't listed.
 Or maybe because I didn't install recommended packages and recommended actually meant mandatory.

 So I create a separate dir for each program.
 I run it on a 1 second timeout and kill the thing if it takes too long.
 Then run it with `-h` if it failed.
 And